duglin/spec/spec.md

     [RFC 2046](https://tools.ietf.org/html/rfc2046)
 * For Media Type examples see [IANA Media Types](http://www.iana.org/assignments/media-types/media-types.xhtml)

-### extensions
+### properties
 * Type: `Map`
 * Description: This is for additional metadata and this does not have a mandated structure.
-This enables a place for custom fields a producer or middleware might want to include and provides a place to test metadata before adding them to the CloudEvents specification.
+This enables a place for custom fields a producer or middleware might want to include.
+  When defining a new extension care SHOULD be taken to use a name that is descriptive enough to reduce the chances of it overlapping with other extensions.
+  The [Extensions](extensions.md) document contains some possible attributes that could be used, but producers are free to define their own.
-  See the [Extensions](extensions.md) document for a list of possible attributes.
+  See the [example](#example) for a JSON serialization that includes an additional attribute.
 * Constraints:
   * OPTIONAL
   * If present, MUST contain at least one entry